WOLF-TV: Sinclair operation and ownership

-On October 5, 2016, the Hazleton Standard-Speaker reported that WOLF-TV would end its outsourcing agreement with WBRE on December 31, and was beginning to hire staff for a new in-house news department.
-The newscast began on January 1, 2017, using local reporting staff, with anchors originating from a secondary set at Sinclair's CBS affiliate WSBT-TV in South Bend, Indiana.
-Until May 2023, the anchors for WOLF's 10 p.m. show also hosted the 6 and 11 p.m. newscasts for NBC affiliate WNWO-TV in Toledo, Ohio.
+In October 2016, WOLF-TV began preparing to take its news production in-house.
+It informed WBRE-TV that it would no longer need its services at the end of 2016 and advertised for job postings ranging from multimedia journalist to meteorologist.
+The newscast began on January 1, 2017, using local reporting staff and presented from Sinclair's WSBT-TV in South Bend, Indiana.
+The anchors for WOLF's 10 p.m. news also hosted the 6 and 11 p.m. newscasts for Sinclair's WNWO-TV in Toledo, Ohio.